Onchocerciasis / River Blindness

-Through female blackflies (genus Simulium), which typically bite during the day and breed near rapidly flowing rivers and streams.
+Transmission occurs through female blackfly (genus Simulium) bites.
+Simulium vectors typically bite during the day and breed near rapidly flowing rivers and streams.

-Clinical signs and symptoms include highly pruritic, papular dermatitis; subcutaneous nodules; lymphadenitis; and ocular lesions, which can progress to visual loss and blindness.
-Symptoms begin after patent infections are established, which may take 18 months.
-Symptoms in travelers are primarily dermatologic (rash and pruritus) and may occur years after departure from endemic areas.
+Clinical signs and symptoms include highly pruritic, papular dermatitis; subcutaneous nodules; lymphadenitis; and ocular lesions, which can progress to vision loss and blindness.
+Symptoms begin after patent infections are established, which can take 18 months.
+Symptoms in travelers are primarily dermatologic, typically acute erythematous papular rash and pruritus, sometimes just edema, occurring years after departure from endemic areas.
 Signs of chronic skin changes are rare in travelers.
 Subcutaneous nodules and chronic skin changes (e.g., depigmentation, lichenification, hyperpigmented flat-topped papules), are more common in endemic populations.
 Peripheral eosinophilia is often present in symptomatic travelers and migrants.

 Ivermectin is the drug of choice to relieve symptoms.
-Patients might require repeated annual or semiannual doses may be required to control symptoms, as the drug kills the microfilariae but not the adult worms.
-Some experts recommend treating patients with 1 dose of ivermectin followed by 6 weeks of doxycycline to kill Wolbachia, an endosymbiotic rickettsialike bacterium that appears to be required for the survival of the O. volvulus adult worm and for embryogenesis.
+Patients might require repeated annual or semiannual doses to control symptoms, because the drug kills the microfilariae but not the adult worms.
+Some experts recommend treating patients with 1 dose of ivermectin, then 6 weeks of doxycycline to kill Wolbachia, an endosymbiotic rickettsia-like bacterium that appears to be required for the survival of the O. volvulus adult worm and for embryogenesis.
 Individuals at risk for co-infection with Loa loa should have blood evaluated to assess for the presence of Loa loa microfilariae.
 If co-infected, enlist the aid of a tropical medicine expert for management due to the risk of Loa loa–related fatal post-treatment reactions associated with ivermectin.

 Lipner EM, Law MA, Barnett E, Keystone JS, von Sonnenburg F, Loutan L, et al. Filariasis in travelers presenting to the GeoSentinel Surveillance Network.
 PLoS Negl Trop Dis.
 2007;1(3):e88.

 McCarthy JS, Ottesen EA, Nutman TB.
 Onchocerciasis in endemic and nonendemic populations: differences in clinical presentation and immunologic findings.
 J Infect Dis.
-1994 Sep;170(3):736–41.
+1994;170(3):736–41.

 Tielsch JM, Beeche A. Impact of ivermectin on illness and disability associated with onchocerciasis.
 Trop Med Int Health.
-2004 Apr;9(4):A45–56.
+2004;9(4):A45–56.

-WHO Department of Control of Neglected Tropical Diseases.
+World Health Organization Department of Control of Neglected Tropical Diseases.
 Onchocerciasis—guidelines for stopping mass drug administration and verifying elimination of human onchocerciasis—criteria and procedures annexes.
-WHO Document Production Services, Geneva, Switzerland.
-WHO/HTM/NTD/PCT/2016.
-1:1–36.
+Geneva: The Organization; 2016.
+Available from: www.who.int/publications/i/item/9789241510011.